elearningz/AcademicTechnologyHandbookWeb/pages/the_handbook/ProctorU.md

 ## Signing up and Testing your Computer

-When students are told it is available (by the Academic Technology team), they must register on [Proctor U Site- proctoru.com/portal.utoronto-nursing](http://proctoru.com/portal/utoronto-nursing) and then book their exam time on the appropriate day and time.
+When students are told it is available (by the Academic Technology team), they must register on the Proctor U Site - [proctoru.com/utoronto-nursing](http://proctoru.com/portal/utoronto-nursing) and then book their exam time on the appropriate day and time.

 On the day of the exam, they log in through the same site and write the exam.